 In collaboration with James McClaren of MWL, our emergency services consulting architect, FFA worked to confirm the program and anticipate agency growth to the year 2050.
 The team engaged the client to right-size the project and program for alignment with a challenging budget.

-Inside the building, the team is working to create a work environment that supports a closely-knit agency which builds its reputation on exemplary customer service in the realm of public safety organizations.
+Inside the building, the team is working to create a work environment that supports a closely-knit agency that builds its reputation on exemplary customer service in the realm of public safety organizations.
 The team developed the key communal spaces in a central two-story volume which is open to the work environments around it.
 With easy access to technical patrol functions below, this light-filled area becomes the central hub for the agency.

 DESIGN CONCEPT: WEAVING